 Aurora Cannabis Inc. (ACB) Outpaces Stock Market Gains: What You Should Know

-Heading into today, shares of the company had gained 2.51% over the past month, outpacing the Medical sector's gain of 0.94% and lagging the S&P 500's gain of 3.25% in that time.
+Heading into today, shares of the company had lost 10.65% over the past month, lagging the Medical sector's loss of 1.25% and the S&P 500's gain of 1.18% in that time.

-Wall Street will be looking for positivity from ACB as it approaches its next earnings report date.
-The company is expected to report EPS of -$0.04, unchanged from the prior-year quarter.
-Meanwhile, the Zacks Consensus Estimate for revenue is projecting net sales of $62.22 million, up 51.76% from the year-ago period.
+Investors will be hoping for strength from ACB as it approaches its next earnings release.
+On that day, ACB is projected to report earnings of -$0.04 per share, which would represent no growth from the prior-year quarter.
+Meanwhile, our latest consensus estimate is calling for revenue of $62.22 million, up 51.76% from the prior-year quarter.

-Investors should also note any recent changes to analyst estimates for ACB.
-These revisions typically reflect the latest short-term business trends, which can change frequently.
+It is also important to note the recent changes to analyst estimates for ACB.
+These recent revisions tend to reflect the evolving nature of short-term business trends.
 With this in mind, we can consider positive estimate revisions a sign of optimism about the company's business outlook.

 The Zacks Rank system, which ranges from #1 (Strong Buy) to #5 (Strong Sell), has an impressive outside-audited track record of outperformance, with #1 stocks generating an average annual return of +25% since 1988.
-Within the past 30 days, our consensus EPS projection has moved 6.81% lower.
-ACB is currently a Zacks Rank #3 (Hold).
+The Zacks Consensus EPS estimate has moved 6.81% lower within the past month.
+ACB is holding a Zacks Rank of #3 (Hold) right now.

 The Medical - Products industry is part of the Medical sector.
-This group has a Zacks Industry Rank of 93, putting it in the top 37% of all 250+ industries.
+This industry currently has a Zacks Industry Rank of 110, which puts it in the top 44% of all 250+ industries.

 The Zacks Industry Rank gauges the strength of our individual industry groups by measuring the average Zacks Rank of the individual stocks within the groups.
 Our research shows that the top 50% rated industries outperform the bottom half by a factor of 2 to 1.